wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

       # chmod 400 /etc/wazuh-indexer/certs/*
       # chown -R wazuh-indexer:wazuh-indexer /etc/wazuh-indexer/certs

-   Here you move the certificate and key files for the node, such as `node-1.pem` and `node-1-key.pem`, to their corresponding `certs` folder.
-They're specific to the node and not required on the other nodes.
-Yet, note that the `root-ca.pem` certificate isn't moved but copied to the `certs` folder.
-This way, you can continue deploying them to other nodes and component folders in next steps.
+   Here you move the node certificate and key files, such as `node-1.pem` and `node-1-key.pem`, to their corresponding `certs` folder.
+They're specific to the node and are not required on the other nodes.
+However, note that the `root-ca.pem` certificate isn't moved but copied to the `certs` folder.
+This way, you can continue deploying it to other nodes and component folders in the next steps.

 #.
 Edit ``/etc/wazuh-indexer/opensearch.yml`` and replace the following values: